Vedab8915/1ST-PROJECT-OF-PRINCE-JARVIS-/readme.md

 > ⚠️ **Installation Note:** If you hit a `ModuleNotFoundError` for an OS-specific package, install it with `pip install <module_name>`.
 The optional **wake word** engine is *not* installed here — grab it in one click from **⚙ → WAKE WORD** inside the app.

 ---

+## 🛠️ How JARVIS Works

+JARVIS starts its main application, initializes the audio and UI systems, discovers available actions and plugins, loads the configured settings and memory, and then connects the live voice session.

+When you speak to JARVIS, the microphone audio is processed by the assistant, the Gemini Live API handles the real-time conversation, and JARVIS can call its discovered actions and plugins when a task requires computer control, files, browser interaction, messaging, vision, reminders, or other supported capabilities.

+JARVIS keeps persistent memory locally, while the active voice conversation uses the configured Gemini Live API connection.
+The HUD shows the assistant state, conversation activity, and available controls.

+### Setup Flow

+1. Install the required Python version and project dependencies.
+2. Run the setup script or install the requirements manually.
+3. Start JARVIS with `python main.py`.
+4. Enter/configure the Gemini API key when prompted by the application.
+5. Select the microphone and speakers if needed.
+6. Enable optional features such as the wake word from the JARVIS settings.
+7. JARVIS then starts its main voice session and loads its actions and plugins automatically.

 ## 📋 Requirements